claudiamohh/claudiamohh.github.io/_posts/2022-06-28-Image-Classification-with-Pytorch.md

 ![image](https://user-images.githubusercontent.com/107597583/192945073-410f9dc9-6b7d-4369-97d7-25d3f3fefbbd.png)

 The second dataset, CIFAR10, is most widely used for image classification tasks.
 The dataset has 60,000 coloured images, with each sample as a 32x32 colour image.
-The images belong to one of the predefined classes: airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships and trucks.
+The images belong to one of the predefined classes: airplanes, cars, birds, cats, deers, dogs, frogs, horses, ships and trucks.

 Figure below are sample images of the CIFAR10 dataset.